-\$0.20 per day for circulating materials

-\$1 per day for reserve materials, media and theses
+- \$0.20 per day for circulating materials - \$1 per day for reserve materials, ausio-visuals and theses

 Fines are due and payable when the material is returned.
 However, fines will not accrue on days the library is closed, and the amount of the fine will not exceed the price of the book or other material.
-Unpaid fines are added to the student's account in the Bursar's office and are subject to the same treatment as other delinquent accounts.
-Notices are sent for overdue materials.
-If there is no response to this notice, then the borrower will be invoiced the price of the book, plus a \$20 processing fee.
-This charge will be added to the student's account in the Bursar's office and will be subject to the same treatment as other delinquent accounts.
+Unpaid fines are added to the student's account in the MTS Businesss Office and will be subject to the same treatment as other delinquent accounts.

 The Memphis Theological Seminary Library is committed to maintaining the confidentiality of its patrons, including patron records.
-However, the MTS Library obeys all laws and court ordered requests for information from legally authorized governmental authorities.
+However, the MTS library obeys all laws and court ordered requests for information from legally authorized governmental authorities.
 The library may also release unpaid fines and replacement costs to the MTS Business Office and, if the patron is a student, to the Registrar and Records Office.

-The computer lab in the MTS Library is a place of free online inquiry.
+The computer lab in the MTS library is a place of free online inquiry.
 However, by using seminary resources, one implicitly agrees to use them in ways that are legal and respectful of other patrons.
 A patron who does not respect policies may be asked to leave the library.
-Multiple offenses may result in loss of library privileges.

-Students, faculty, and staff of Memphis Theological Seminary have priority over all non-MTS users for access to lab computers.
+Multiple offenses may result in loss of library privileges.Students, faculty, and staff of Memphis Theological Seminary have priority over all non-MTS users for access to lab computers.